 |Event detail page video||.mov, .m4v, .mp4||9:16||1080x1920 px 30 fps or 60 fps||2160x3840 px 30 fps or 60 fps|

 Measuring event performance

-Later this year, you can use App Analytics in App Store Connect to understand the performance of your published in-app events.
+You can use App Analytics in App Store Connect to understand the performance of your published in-app events.
 You’ll be able to:

 - Determine which events are best at acquiring app users by viewing downloads and filtering by a specific event.

 - Learn where users discover your events by viewing acquisition sources.

 - Understand how well your event page engages users by viewing engagement data, such as event impressions, event details page views, and app opens.